zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

 paradigm even in the early experimentation stages of the ML development.
-[The MLflow Deployment Services](https://github.com/zenml-io/zenml/tree/main/examples/mlflow_deployment) are implemented as lightweight daemon processes that run locally on your machine, but otherwise exhibit the same general behaviour as other model serving platforms that are usually encountered in production.
+[The MLflow Deployment Services](https://github.com/zenml-io/zenml/tree/main/examples/mlflow_deployment) are implemented as lightweight daemon processes that run locally on your machine, but otherwise exhibit the same general behavior as other model serving platforms that are usually encountered in production.

 The decoupling that ZenML makes between Stacks and Artifacts is a convenience